Pia007/SpinWords/README.md

 For this [Code Wars](https://www.codewars.com/kata/5264d2b162488dc400000001/train/javascript) challenge, write a function that takes in a string of one or more words, and returns the same string.
 But, words with five or more letter will be reversed. in the dashboard, the user inputs a word/words, with each separated by a "space", and clicks the button to evaluate it.
 Additionally, if the input does not fit the criteria for evaluation, the user is prompted to try again.

 #### NOTE:
-The form automatically resets 3 seconds after the numbers are evaluated.
+The form automatically resets 5 seconds after the string is evaluated.

 #### FILES:
 There are two JavaScript files.
 Main.js contains the function and additional coding neccessary to connect to the html.
 Spin.js has the plain function.